mdsimon2/RPi-CamillaDSP/README.md

 However, will not switch to ultralitemk5_streamer.yml because it does not start with "_".

 Pressing KEY_LEFT will mute CamillaDSP, if configurations are switched this mute will stay set.
-Volume can be changed while muted, the mute will only be removed by either pressing KEY_LEFT again or unmuting in the GUI.
+Volume can be changed while muted.
+The mute will be removed by either pressing KEY_LEFT again or unmuting in the GUI.

 Install evdev.